JGoyd/Surveillance-By-Default/README.md

 ## TL;DR / Executive Summary

 ### The Discovery

-Forensic analysis of Apple Rose (U1/U2) Ultra Wideband firmware reveals ARM Cortex-M architecture—the universal embedded processor used across ALL wireless chipset vendors.
-This creates precision tracking capabilities (10-30 cm accuracy) that operate independently of host OS control.
+Forensic analysis of Apple Rose (U1/U2) Ultra Wideband firmware logs uncovered ARM Cortex-M processor architecture with cryptographically signed telemetry (SLOGG/SSIG markers), binary-encoded ranging data, and ARM-standard memory pointer patterns (pWR=, pXfr, pKdx).
+This is not Apple-specific technology—ARM Cortex-M is the universal embedded processor licensed by ALL wireless chipset vendors globally.

+The firmware reveals a precision tracking system capable of 10-30 centimeter location accuracy with directional awareness (±5 degrees), operating on an independent ARM processor separate from the host CPU.
+This architecture enables surveillance capabilities that function outside host OS control, survive factory resets, and cannot be disabled by users—all by design and industry specification.

 ### The Problem
 This is not an Apple-specific issue, but a systemic architectural reality: ARM Cortex-M is the industry-standard processor in wireless chipsets (WiFi, Bluetooth, UWB, NFC).
 What appears as "vendor-specific" firmware is actually universal ARM architecture enabling identical surveillance capabilities across all manufacturers.